 Try to see your relationship no longer as an intimate personal relationship but as one between work colleagues, two people who have a common goal—the well-being and healthy development of their children.

-When you approach your ex-partner as a business colleague you can begin to recognise the areas of your life about which your ex-partner has no right to comment.
-It may help you to protect yourself from the hurt that remarks from your ex-partner may cause.
+When you approach your former partner as a work colleague you can begin to recognise the areas of your life about which your former partner has no right to comment.
+It may help you to protect yourself from the hurt that remarks from your former partner may cause.

 Remember to take care of yourself.
 Give yourself time to adjust and seek out help from family and friends.